-Let me once again emphasize that aircraft assignments are subject to change, especially if you’re still a long time for departure.
+Let me once again emphasize that aircraft assignments are subject to change, especially if you’re still a long time from departure.

 Which routes feature Emirates’ new first class?

-That being said, most regularly Emirates flies 777s with the new first class between Dubai and the following destinations:
+That being said, at the moment Emirates most regularly flies 777s with the new first class between Dubai and the following destinations: